rumca-js/RSS-Link-Database-2022/2022/09/2022-09-20/https.www.digitaltrends.comnewsrss_entries.md

-# Source Digital Trends, Source URL:https://www.digitaltrends.com/news/rss
+# Source Digital Trends, Source URL:https://www.digitaltrends.com/news/rss, Source language: en-US

 ## Nvidia’s $200 Jetson Orin Nano minicomputer is 80 times faster than the previous version
  - [https://www.digitaltrends.com/computing/nvidia-announces-jetson-orin-nano-gtc-2022/](https://www.digitaltrends.com/computing/nvidia-announces-jetson-orin-nano-gtc-2022/)
  - RSS feed: https://www.digitaltrends.com/news/rss
  - date published: 2022-09-20 17:48:43.944156+00:00
- - tags: None

 Nvidia has just expanded its system-on-module family with the addition of the Jetson Orin Nano.
 It will deliver up to 80x the performance of its predecessor.